claudiu-cristea/yaml-drush-commands/README.md

     aliases:
       - sh
       - sayh
-    description: 'Greetings, creates a file and and displays the current directory'
+    description: 'Greetings, creates a file and displays the current directory'
     help: |
         This command performs the following:
           - Greets you